ShuMag1023/Network-management-in-Linux/README.md

 Network management in Linux involves configuring and managing network interfaces, routes, firewalls, and other network-related settings.
 Here’s an overview of some common tasks and tools used in Linux for network management:

-Network management in Linux involves configuring and managing network interfaces, routes, firewalls, and other network-related settings.
-Here’s an overview of some common tasks and tools used in Linux for network management:

 ### 1. Checking Network Configuration
 You can use various commands to check the current network configuration.